coconutgrace/iot-board/docs/pluginDevelopment.md

          // Data must be an array containing JavaScript objects.
          // resolve and reject are callbacks, so you can return data that is loaded async
-         // Per default, resolved data is appended to the datasource data resolve([{value: "foo"}, {value: "bar"}]);
+         // Per default, resolved data is appended to the datasource data
+         // fetchData() is called when the datasource is created, when settings changed and regularly depending on the value of setFetchInterval(intervalInMs: number)

+         resolve([{value: "foo"}, {value: "bar"}]);
      }.bind(Datasource);